koszullab/metaTOR/README.md

 * [prodigal](https://github.com/hyattpd/Prodigal)
 * [louvain](https://sourceforge.net/projects/louvain/) (original implementation)

 Most of these can usually be installed with your OS's package manager.
+The Python libraries can be installed with the ```requirements.txt``` file:

+    pip install -Ur requirements.txt

 ## References